DarrenCoppinger/milestone-project-4/README.md

     ```
     python3 manage.py createsuperuser
     ```
-16. In the top right of the Heroku dashboard press the "Open App" button to view your deployed Heroku app.
+16. In the top right of the Heroku dashboard press the "Open App" button to view the deployed Heroku app.

 ## Credits
 ### Media
 Images used in this site were sourced from the [Wikimedia Commons](https://commons.wikimedia.org/).

 ### Acknowledgements
-- [Antonio Rodriguez](https://github.com/AkaAnto) my Code Institute mentor for his supervision and input.
+- Thank you to [Antonio Rodriguez](https://github.com/AkaAnto), my Code Institute mentor, for his supervision and input.
-- All the Code Institute Tutors for their help and support during the development of this project and my other milestone projects.
+- Thank you to all the Code Institute Tutors for their help and support during the development of this project and my other milestone projects.

 ### Disclaimer
 This Website was produced for educational purposes only.